rhaslund/labguides/vbr-9.5u3/module-08/content.md

 23. [] Click the **Apply** button on the **Schedule** step.
 24. [] Tick the **Run the job when I click Finish** check box.
 25. [] Click the **Finish** button.
 > Important!
-The Agent Backup Job Windows job must be in a Stopped status with the last result as Success before continuing to the next lab exercise — this should take less than 12 minutes.
+The Agent Backup Job Windows job must be in a Stopped status with the last result as Success before continuing to the next lab exercise — this will take a maximum of 8 minutes.

 ===